 - ISO for safeguarding Data of Third-Party Collaborators

-E-commerce players are it B2B or B2C, collaborate with varied third party organizations to run processes efficiently.
-Most e-commerce stores rely on third-parties for furnishing processes like sourcing, logistics and customer service.
+E-commerce players are B2B or B2C, collaborating with varied third-party organizations to run processes efficiently.
+Most e-commerce stores rely on third parties for furnishing processes like sourcing, logistics, and customer service.

 - Risk-aversion strategies

 - Standardized business practices

 - GDPR to protect Personal Data of European Citizens